appsinacup/appsinacup.github.io/_posts/2025-07-21-minigame-world-design-document.md

     <source type="video/webm" src="/assets/vid/games/minigame/jump.webm">
 </video>

-Throughout the world, there will be different tiles that form the world:
+Throughout the world, there will be different tiles that in the world:

 - Ice block (slippery) + direction change block
 - Breakable block (need hammer to break)